runtime-enforcement/whyenf/vis/public/Help.md

 Up until this column, the table solely represents the trace (from top to bottom).
 The following columns correspond to different subformulas of your MTL formula ϕ.

-The first column corresponds to ϕ itself, and at every time-point where it is possible to output a verdict, the Explanator2 shows a Boolean verdict for ϕ.
+The first column corresponds to ϕ itself, and at every time-point where it is possible to output a verdict, Explanator2 shows a Boolean verdict for ϕ.

 Moreover, in the table header only the main operator of a subformula is shown.
 To see the entire subformula, you can hover your cursor over a Boolean verdict: